1. Introduction to Brother Embroidery Machines

 9.5 Q: How often should I service my Brother embroidery machine?

-A: For casual use, schedule professional servicing every 12–18 months.
-For commercial or heavy use, quarterly servicing or after 1,500 hours of operation is recommended.
+A: Casual use: every 12–18 months.
+Commercial or heavy use: quarterly or after 1,500 hours.

 9.6 Q: Where can I find more tutorials and support for my Brother machine?